Skip to main content

 The Mystery Mountains’ by Aurijit Ganguli is therefore the perfect amalgamation of a mythology inspired story that feels kind of familiar.

 The story has a killer mystery vibe throughout the book, that evokes clue finding itch with well developed characters each with cleverly painted twists and revelations.
-The storyline follows an unanticipated direction, and that truly pay offs making it a delightfully twisty read.
+The storyline follows an unanticipated direction, and that truly pays off making it a delightfully twisty read.

-Dive into this magical realm and enjoy an adventure along with Lisa and Arjun and join in along with them to defeat the global criminal forces, multitude of heart racing adventures and save the world.
-It just sets you up on an adventure even without you realise it and then drag your curiosity to the end of the novel... perfectly managed!
+Dive into this magical realm and enjoy an adventure along with Lisa and Arjun and join them to defeat the global criminal forces, the multitude of heart-racing adventures and save the world.
+It just sets you up on an adventure even without you realise it and then drags your curiosity to the end of the novel... perfectly managed!
 Highly recommended to the readers of adventure-thriller fiction.

 Happy Reading!